Loan Exit Counseling

 Step 3: The lender will notify the student of additional documentation needed or approval of the loan.
 The lender then will send a certification request to the Office of Financial Aid for authorization of the loan.

 Step 4: Students may check the status of the loan by contacting the lender.

 To help defray your college expenses, we offer various part-time jobs on campus, such as in the library, dining hall, and departmental offices, as part of the federally sponsored College Work Study Program.
-If you are interested in working on campus, positions are posted outside of the Financial Aid office on the first floor of Harper Hall.
+If you are interested in working on campus, positions are posted by the Office of Academic and Career Planning via College Central.
 In order to apply for a position, you will need to contact the department offering the position.
 To qualify for federal work study, you will need to complete the FAFSA form at http://www.fafsa.ed.gov.